 All motorboats used in public waters must be registered.
-For a copy of Indiana boating laws, write to DNR Division of Law Enforcement, 402 W. Washington St., Room W255D, Indianapolis, IN 46204 or go to www.boat-ed.com/indiana/handbook.
+For a copy of Indiana boating laws, visit boat-ed.com/Indiana/handbook.

-A U.S. Coast Guard approved wearable flotation device (PFD) is required for each person on any boat.
-Boats 16 feet and longer, except for canoes or kayaks, must also have one USCG-approved throwable PFD on board.
+A U.S. Coast Guard (USCG) approved wearable personal flotation device (PFD) is required for each person on any boat.
+Boats 16 feet and longer, except for canoes or kayaks, must also have one USCG approved throwable PFD on board.

 Anyone interested in marking or tagging fish in public water must get approval from the DNR Division of Fish & Wildlife (DFW) before marking or tagging occurs.

-An application, available from DFW, must be processed 21 days before the scheduled start date.
-Call (317) 232-4080 for more information.
+An application must be processed 21 days before the scheduled start date.
+For more information, call 317-232-4200.

-Trout or salmon with a missing adipose fin contain a small micro wire tag in the head of the fish with information important to DNR research.
-Please save the head from your marked (adipose fin-clipped) trout and salmon and call the Division of Fish & Wildlife at (219) 874-6824 for instructions on drop-off locations.
+Trout or salmon with a missing adipose fin contain a small microwire tag in their head, which holds information important to DNR research.
+Please save the head from your adipose fin-clipped trout and salmon and call 219-874-6824 for instructions.